Texas Tick-Borne Diseases

 Mechanism of Action

 As with all aminoglycosides, gentamicin interferes with ribosomal peptide/protein synthesis (14).
-It binds to 16S rRNA (located on the smaller 30S component of the ribosome of the bacteria), stops its functionality, and halts ongoing protein synthesis (14).
-Aminoglycosides are not able to penetrate the hydrophobic bacterial cell membrane and are only active against aerobic bacteria because an electron transport system used during the cell’s respiratory cycle is needed to accomplish this (2).
+It binds to 16S rRNA (located on the more minor 30S component of the ribosome of the bacteria), stops its functionality, and halts ongoing protein synthesis (14).
+Aminoglycosides cannot penetrate the hydrophobic bacterial cell membrane and are only active against aerobic bacteria.
+An electron transport system used during the cell’s respiratory cycle is needed to accomplish this (2).

 Pharmacodynamics/Kinetics